Sinn Sisamouth: Personality

 He also enjoyed reading books at the library and watching French films.
 Sisamouth had contracts with three restaurants in Phnom Penh to regularly perform music for customers.
 After performances, he would meet with friends and eat rice porridge.
 Sisamouth avoided drinking alcohol or soft beverages, as well as consuming spicy foods or smoking cigarettes in order to avoid damaging his voice in which he encouraged other singers to avoid as well.

 Faith

-Sinn Sisamouth practiced Therevada Buddhism.
-It is said that during his childhood he was interested in Buddhist scripture and learned Pali from the monks at the pagoda.
+Sinn Sisamouth was a Therevada Buddhist.
+Since his childhood he learned Buddhist scripture and Pali from the monks at the pagoda.
+Buddhism was integral to his personality and career as well.
+He called Pali his “special language”, when he couldn’t express a feeling in the other languages he spoke, he did so in Pali.

 Wartime era

 After the establishment of the Khmer Republic in 1970, Sisamouth, along with other artists, was required to record patriotic songs supporting the Republic's stance against the Khmer Rouge insurgents.
 For a year Sinn Sisamouth worked for the Ministry of National Defense’s Fifth Bureau, and then joined its orchestra where he became a second lieutenant.
 Like many artists across the world at that time, his salary was average, not poor nor elite level earnings because of low royalties.
 Due to this, he discouraged his children from pursuing careers in the arts.
 However, his earnings were enough to own a Mercedes-Benz 220D and build a villa in Tuol Tompoung which he named Villa Socrates (named after the Greek philosopher Socrates).
 His career would continue until the Khmer Rouge captured Phnom Penh on 17 April 1975.